E-commerce

 Why this changes conversion

-The earlier a button appears in the journey, the more it can attract users who are testing an option before having fully validated their decision.
-Conversely, an option presented later may be chosen by an audience that is already more mature.
+The earlier a button appears in the journey, the more it can attract users who try an option before having fully validated their decision.
+Conversely, an option shown later may be chosen by a more mature audience.
 The measured rate therefore does not tell the same story depending on the trigger stage.

-If you compare rates, make sure that the entry point in the journey is comparable.
-Otherwise, you are measuring the effect of placement as much as the effect of the payment method itself.
+If you compare rates, make sure the entry point into the journey is comparable.
+Otherwise, you are measuring as much the effect of placement as the effect of the payment method itself.

 Eighth reason: PayPal may be better for some markets and less relevant for others

-The PayPal conversion rate also varies depending on countries, payment habits, and served markets.
+PayPal conversion rates also vary by country, payment habits, and the markets served.
 A payment method never has exactly the same legitimacy or the same frequency of use everywhere.

 In some markets, PayPal is a very familiar and reassuring option.
-In others, buyers prefer a local card, a bank transfer, a mobile wallet, or a more common national solution.
-If you serve multiple countries, the overall PayPal rate can therefore hide significant gaps between markets.
+In others, buyers prefer a local card, a bank transfer, a mobile wallet, or a more familiar national solution.
+If you serve several countries, the overall PayPal rate can therefore hide significant differences between markets.

 What this implies

-Do not draw a single conclusion based on a consolidated rate.
-Review PayPal country by country, currency by currency, and if possible by interface language.
-Good performance in France can coexist with weaker performance elsewhere without indicating a global checkout problem.
+Do not draw a single conclusion based on an aggregated rate.
+Review PayPal country by country, currency by currency and, if possible, by interface language.
+Strong performance in France can coexist with weaker performance elsewhere without indicating a global checkout problem.

 The link with Shopify

-If you run an international Shopify store, this logic directly overlaps with reading rates by market and by device.
-Our article on the right Shopify conversion rate can help put these differences into a broader framework.
+If you run an international Shopify store, this approach directly overlaps with analyzing rates by market and by device.
+Our article on the right Shopify conversion rate can help place these differences in a broader framework.

-How to tell if the issue really comes from PayPal
+How can you tell if the problem really comes from PayPal

 Before blaming or glorifying PayPal, ask a series of simple questions: